-Dim Cave The Dim Cave is located on the slope of Cebel-i Reis Mountain, northeast of Alanya and 242 meters above sea level.
-It is the second largest cave in Turkey which has been opened to visitors since 1998.
-The Dim Cave, a natural and karstic cave is formed by the carbonic acid rich rain and snow waters running through faults and joints of limestone rocks.
-Tectonic movements also play an intrinsic role in its formation as well.Dim Cave is located in the Middle Taurus Mountains at Cebel Reis, a major fault zone traversing NW to SE.
-A lower level of limestones has been interspersed with shists, at which point old shist comes into view that is not layered and is not porous.
-The Dim Cave measures approximately 10-15 meters in width and height and about 360 meters long.
-The inside of the cave is covered by dripstone formations made up of stalagmites and stalactites, which continue from place to place.
-At the end of this cave there is a small lake, 17 meters deep and 200 square meters on the surface.
-It only exists if obstructive shale layers do not come up from the bottom, which occurs at times.
-After the cave tour, some visitors can walk down the slope towards the Dim Creek Valley (Dim Çayı Vadisi) below.
-Likewise, some visitors can hike to the entrance of the cave by following a footpath from picnic places near Dim Creek.
+Dim Cave Dim Cave, the second largest cave in Turkey, is situated on the slope of Cebel-i Reis Mountain, at an elevation of 242 meters above sea level, northeast of Alanya.
+This natural and karstic cave has been open to the public since 1998.
+Carbonic acid rich rain and snow waters running through faults and joints of limestone rocks, along with tectonic movements, have contributed to the formation of Dim Cave.
+Located in the Middle Taurus Mountains at Cebel Reis, a major fault zone that traverses NW to SE, the cave is formed of interspersed limestones and shists.
+With a width and height of approximately 10-15 meters, Dim Cave extends about 360 meters in length.
+It is covered with dripstone formations consisting of stalagmites and stalactites that continue from one place to another.
+At the end of the cave, there is a small lake that is 17 meters deep and 200 square meters in surface area, but it only exists when obstructive shale layers do not come up from the bottom.
+After touring the cave, visitors can walk down the slope towards the Dim Creek Valley (Dim Çayı Vadisi) below.
+Alternatively, visitors can hike to the cave's entrance by following a footpath from picnic areas near Dim Creek.